ryuhyunwoo1/classDeepLearning/README.md

 Week 2 : Looking on neural network process, using tensorflow

-Week 3 : The engine of neural networks
+Week 3 : The gear of neural networks, The engine of neural networks